vonB22/final-project-IPT2-backend/README.md

     "message": "Book Deleted Successfully"
 }
 ```
-## This API call sends a DELETE request to the server at http://127.0.0.1:8000, specifically targeting the resource with the ID 1 in the books collection.
-The purpose of this request is to delete the book with ID 1 from the system.
+- **This API call sends a DELETE request to the server at http://127.0.0.1:8000, specifically targeting the resource with the ID 1 in the books collection.
+The purpose of this request is to delete the book with ID 1 from the system.** -

-# Register
+### Register
 POST `http://127.0.0.1:8000/api/register`

 ```